 Newly hired employees commonly feel left out in the workplace and can’t fit in easily.
 When newly hired employees don’t feel they fit in, it makes them think of leaving the workplace.
 So, an employee orientation program comes into action to reduce the issue of not fitting in.
 You have to be cautious about this reason because this reason is the most common reason for employee turnover.

 2. Saves time and increases efficiency

 Your HR management should organize an orientation that sums up all the main topics of your company.
 Giving the newly hired a brief about the current employees, how to run the work, and teaching them the policies of your company.
 This will save effort and rapidly increase the productivity of your company.

-Creating an employees orientation program main reason is to make the newly hired employees comfortable around your company and be excited about working at your company.
+Creating an employees orientation program main reason, is to make the newly hired employees comfortable around your company and be excited about working.
 Here is a complete guide on how to create a successful new employee orientation program.

 1. Planning your program